 About This Course

 If you’re interested in making your imagination a reality this is the course for you.
-It focuses on a wide range of design sectors immersing you in the design and manufacture of products.
-You’ll study human centred design and design thinking methodologies.
-Every year project work placements with industrial partners will challenge and develop you both creatively and professionally, allowing you to experience a diverse range of working environments, projects and companies.
+You will study a wide range of design sectors and be immersed in the design and manufacture of products.
+You’ll study human-centred design and design thinking methodologies.
+On this course you'll consider what is product design?
+Is it...

 - Making people’s lives better?